wjakob/nanogui/docs/compilation.rst

 Compilation
 ========================================================================================

-NanoGUI uses a CMake build system for portability, that requires zero configuration on your part to "get it working".
-Assuming you have just cloned NanoGUI into the current working directory, on Unix systems you could do
+NanoGUI uses a CMake build system to ensure portability.
+All dependencies are cloned and compiled in one batch, which should generally reduce the amount of configuration effort to zero.
+Assuming that NanoGUI was cloned into the current working directory, the following commands need to be executed:

 .. code-block:: bash